 One of the hardest things about getting a little older is having to deal with losing the people you love.
 At times, it can feel like longevity is a blessing and a curse.
 Yes, you get to enjoy more of what this wonderful world has to offer, but you also have to deal with the pain of seeing your friends and family leave this life before you.

 When we first lose someone, the pain can be overwhelming.
 In fact, losing a loved one may be so traumatic that we find it difficult to be around things that remind us of them.
-But, eventually, time does its work and what was once a sharp pain becomes more or a dull ache.
+But eventually, time does its work and what was once a sharp pain becomes more of a dull ache.

 When this happens, we are finally able to begin the healing process.
 Then, we may even be ready to take proactive steps to remember our loved one.

 Remembering a loved one is a deeply personal experience.
 At the same time, one of the things that is special about our community is that we can talk about difficult topics.
 So, today, I want to offer 13 ways to remember someone that you have lost – plus 9 more bonus ones.
 I hope you find them helpful.